-In response to the Borel Fire in the Kern River Valley the Kern Community Foundation has activated the Borel Fire Relief Fund.
+In response to the Borel Fire in the Kern River Valley, Kern Community Foundation has activated the Borel Fire Relief Fund.
 The fund may receive gifts from individuals, corporations, and private foundations.
 The Foundation has a history of helping the Kern River Valley community and will be able to deliver monetary assistance efficiently and effectively.
-First and foremost, the fund will provide assistance to communities impacted by the Borel Fire.
-The focus of the fund is to provide assistance in the areas of resettlement, rebuilding, and infrastructure within the affected area.
+First and foremost, the fund will assist communities impacted by the Borel Fire.
+The fund focuses on assisting in relief and recovery within the affected area.

 How to Donate